-Medical benefits for dependents are the same as those for the insured.
-Eligible dependents include the spouse and dependent children older than age 2 and younger than age 15 (age 18 if an apprentice, age 21 if a student or disabled).
+Medical benefits (social insurance): Medical benefits for dependents are the same as those for the insured.
+Eligible dependents include the spouse and dependent children older than age 2 but younger than age 15 (age 18 if an apprentice, age 21 if a student or disabled).